 ✅ your SPF, DKIM, and DMARC are configured

-✅ you're not on any blocklists
+✅ you're not on any blacklists

-3. Contact your email service provider:
+3. Contact your email service provider

-Your email provider will notify you whenever your IP or domain is on a blocklist.
+Your email provider will notify you whenever your IP or domain is on a blacklist.
 But you can still contact them to be sure you haven’t missed any of these notifications in the past.

-1. Find out which blocklist you’re on
+1. Find out which blacklist you’re on

 For example, here I checked if the lemwarm newsletter domain has been blocked on URIBL 👇